2002–03 George Mason Patriots men's basketball team

 The 2002–03 George Mason Patriots men's basketball team began their 37th season of collegiate play on November 22, 2002 versus Central Michigan University.
-The Patriots finished the season with a record of 16 wins and 12 losses and was selected to the 2004 National Invitation Tournament.
-They subsequently lost to the Oregon Ducks in the second round of the tournament.
+The Patriots finished the season with a record of 16 wins and 12 losses.

+In the CAA tournament, George Mason lost to Delaware in the quarterfinals.
+They were selected to the 2004 National Invitation Tournament, where they lost to the Oregon Ducks in the second round of the tournament.